cjdbarlow/Part-One/absorption.md

   * Ability to take or absorb oral medications
   * Preference

-## Key concepts
+## Key Concepts

-**Bioavailability** is the percentage of drug given which reaches the systemic circulation, compared to the IV form.
+**Bioavailability** is the **proportion of drug given which reaches the systemic circulation unchanged**, compared to the IV form.
 It is affected by:

 * Formulation
+* Physicochemical Interactions
-* Physicochemical: Interactions with other drugs and food
+Interactions with other drugs and food.
+* Patient Factors
+  * Malabsorption syndrome
-* Patient: Malabsorption syndromes, gastric stasis
+  * Gastric stasis
 * First-pass metabolism

-**First-pass ** \(pre-systemic\) ** metabolism** is the extent to which drug concentration is reduced after its first passage through an organ before reaching the systemic circulation.
+**First-pass ** \(pre-systemic\) ** metabolism** is the extent to which drug concentration is reduced after its first passage through an organ, prior to reaching the systemic circulation.
 First pass metabolism is:
 * Typically used when referring to passage of orally-adminstered drugs through the liver
 May also refer to metabolism by the:
   * Lungs
-  First pass of intravenously injected drugs prior to entering the arterial side of the circulation
+  First pass of intravenously injected drugs prior to entering the arterial side of the circulation, e.g. fentanyl.
   * Vascular endothelium
 * Relevant in:
-  * Understanding the difference between PO and IV dosing
+  * Understanding differences between PO and IV dosing
-    * Alternative routes of adminsitration for drugs with low PO bioavailability
+    * Alternative routes of administration for drugs with low PO bioavailability
   * Delivery of prodrugs via PO mechanisms
   Increases active drug concentration.
   * Understanding enzyme interactions